foundriesio/docs/source/reference-manual/ota/production-targets.rst

 - To a subset of devices in a Factory (potentially, across several device groups, including group-less devices).
 - To all devices in a Factory.

-We recommend you first roll out a wave to a dedicated device group, which contains a small number of production devices.
+We recommend that you first roll out a wave to a dedicated device group, which contains a small number of production devices.
 Another good option is to roll out a wave to a small subset of devices in a bigger device group.
 Let us assume you want to first roll out a new ``v2.0-update`` wave to a device group called ``canary``.
 This can be done using the below command::